sgudenkauf/edam-mq-featuremodel/README.md

 ## Overview

 The increasing complexity of manufacturing processes, coupled with trends such as Industry 4.0 and edge computing, has made event-driven architectures a key enabler for efficient and scalable systems.
+We surveyed recent models and architectures for such event-driven systems.
+Based on this survey, we propose a consolidated feature model to uniformly describe and evaluate event-driven manufacturing systems, regardless of whether an organization’s own architectural needs or the offers of external providers are evaluated.

+This repository contains:

-This repository provides a consolidated **Feature Model (EDAM-MQ)** that can be used to uniformly describe, compare, and evaluate event-driven message queuing systems in manufacturing.
+- A **consolidated feature model** for event-driven message queuing architectures in manufacturing (**EDAM-MQ**) that can be used to uniformly describe, compare, and evaluate event-driven message queuing systems in manufacturing.

+- The **individual feature models** of the surveyed models and architectures for event-driven MQ systems, from which we derived the EDAM-MQ model.

+> [!NOTE] Why feature models?
+> From our point of view, feature models provide three distinctive benefits:
+> 1. **Accessibility:** Similar to mind maps, feature models are simple and can be clearly arranged, represented, and compared to each other.
+> 2. **Formality:** Feature models are formal models that can be validated.
+Also, they allow modeling exclusions, multiple selections, and cardinality.
+> 3. **Structure recognition:** Feature models do not impose an organizational structure beforehand and even allow to model incomplete concepts.
+This is in contrast to tables, for example, in which columns and rows typically have to be named.

 ### Features of the EDAM-MQ Model

-The consolidated feature model is organized into four main groups:
+The consolidated EDAM-MQ feature model is organized into four main groups:

 1. **Use Case Features**: Common applications, including activity tracking, user notification, metrics logging, and industrial edge device connectivity.